saezlab/VM_CKD_saezlab/README.md

 Created by: Victoria Muckerson

-This repo explores CKD datasets and attempts to classify different CKD by their molecular data.
-Included in this analysis is, but not limited to, hierarchical clustering, differential expression analysis, and signaling pathway impact analysis.
+This repo explores datasets containing microarray datasets of chronic kidney disease (CKD) samples and attempts to separate and identify CKDs from healthy control samples and other CKDs by their molecular data.
+Separation is attempted via hierarchical clustering of the gene expression matrix and the most variable genes for each data set, differential expression analysis is used to obtain these most variable genes and identify potential disease signature genes, and pathway analysis is used to attempt to define diseases by their pathway representation and pathway activities.

 **How to run**

-The code should be run starting with Data_download_and_pca to obtain and visualize data from GEO, followed by Clustering to attempt to cluster the data, then DEA, and finally Functional Analysis for SPIA.
+The code should be run starting with Data_download_and_pca to obtain and visualize data from GEO, followed by Clustering to attempt to cluster the data, then DEA via Limma, and finally Functional Analysis for SPIA and pathway activity prediction via Progeny.

 The Data_download_and_pca code is built to be an executable file for well annotated microarray datasets.